whtevn/bdd4php/README.md

 Once the Scenario::when() context comes into play, everything except expect() returns the same instance of Scenario that is passed in through when().
 This means that the() can be called from beforeEach() or another the(), and the same is true for beforeEach().

+## Suggested Project Layout

+Assuming my project looks something like this:

+    myProject/
+		  itemSet.php

+Add a specification directory and clone bdd4php into it so that your project now looks like this:

+    myProject/
+     itemSet.php
+     spec/
+       bdd4php/
+         testSuite/
+         sampleSpec.php

+There are other directories under testSuite/, but for the purposes of using the project (and not developing it), they can safely be ignored.